Winterset, Iowa. Home of the Bridges of Madison County. You know, the movie with Clint Eastwood and Meryl Streep.

 After spending more than 30 minutes at the bridge, we realized we were a tad hungry.
 We stopped at Rudy’s in town.
 I recommend this place if ever in Winterset.
 The food was delicious.
-Service was friendly.
+The service was friendly.

-The price for meals was ridiculous.
+The price of the meals was ridiculous.
 A 4-piece chicken dinner with two sides for $8?
 Really?
 Try getting that in Omaha or other larger cities.
 Delicious and filling.

 After rolling ourselves out of Rudy’s, we headed to the city park to find the Cutler-Donahoe Covered Bridge.
 The bridge was moved to the city park years ago.
 It originally sat over the Beaver River.
 It’s about 80 feet long.
 The bridge was built in 1880 and renovated in 1997.

 While in the park, we decided to check out a couple more attractions.
 We stopped at a rock bridge.
 It was in a pretty setting, with trees neighboring it, displaying their fall colors.

 Across the way was a hedge maze.
 In the middle sat a British sundial.
 The maze was popular kids and adults, alike.